-Common Workday Integration Challenges (and How to Tackle Them)
+Common Workday Integration Problems (and How to Solve Them)

 Integration projects have a bad reputation in the tech world.
 They can be costly, time-consuming, and frequently result in an outcome other than the one you set out to achieve.
 In fact, some studies show that 70 percent of all system integration projects fail.
 But you don’t have to be a statistic!